danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 ## Managing a variety of return types

-Is it possible to standardize one return type for `read()`?
+Is it possible to standardize on one return type for `read()`?
 It seems that the Reader protocol would need to support at least tabular and non-tabular data: certain operations make sense on DataFrames but not on N-D structures.
 Also, while dask is a core part of the story for large data sets, in domains where